 - notification when employees are nearing weekly hours that will require paying them benefits or overtime.

 The days when employees simply walked down the hall to ask a question or pick up a form at their HR department are a relic of the past.
-As companies digitize and workers become more distributed, service delivery has become an important aspect of ensuring employees receive the HR services they need.
+As companies digitize and more employees work remotely, service delivery has become an important aspect of ensuring employees receive the HR services they need.

-HR service delivery is a growth area in HR tech, according to HR analyst Harris, with vendors adding help desks, chatbots and feedback tools.
+HR service delivery is indeed a growth area in HR tech, according to Harris of Sapient Insights Group, with vendors adding help desks, chatbots and feedback tools.

 The platforms can be challenging to set up in-house, integrate with HR systems and populate with enough data and documentation, which often makes them a better fit for large companies than for SMBs.
 Training chatbots for the particular needs and culture of an organization is another challenge.